cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 Much like PoS in the blockchain world, this system is not without its challenges.
 For instance:

 - How do we ensure that a small number of "high-stake" users don't control the system?
 - Will the collective expertise of users empirically "satisfy" the model provider?
-Elon, maybe; Sam Altman, unclear.
+If it's Elon, maybe; if it's Sam Altman, unclear.
 - What balance between rewards and penalties promotes truthful feedback yet does not stifle participation?
 - Etc.